The Excel Match and Choose functions both look up information from an array of data.

 The Excel Match function returns the wrong result

-If your Excel Match function simply returns the wrong result, this is likely due to the lookup_array not being ordered correctly.
+If your Excel Match function simply returns the wrong result, this may be because the lookup_array not being ordered correctly.

 Check the following: